gdauby/stp_website/content/pt/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Plantas ameaçadas de São Tomé & Príncipe"
+title = "Flora Ameaçada de São Tomé & Príncipe"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = ""